Channeas/codepipeline-fullstack/README.md

 # CodePipeline fullstack CICD pipeline

-This is a [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template that creates a [CodePipeline](https://aws.amazon.com/codepipeline/) pipeline that builds and deploys fullstack applications on AWS.
+This is a [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template that creates a [CodePipeline](https://aws.amazon.com/codepipeline/) pipeline that builds and deploys [fullstack applications](https://github.com/Channeas/cicd-fullstack-test) on AWS.
 It builds git projects, that are fetched using a [CodeStar Connection](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html).
 The frontend is deployed on a [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution.

-## Prerequisites
+## Setup

-To run this template you need 3 things:
+To run this template, your project should be organized like the [example repository](https://github.com/Channeas/cicd-fullstack-test).
+This means that there needs to be 2 root folders, named frontend and backend.
+Both those folders should contain their own [CodeBuild builspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).
+Please see the [example repository](https://github.com/Channeas/cicd-fullstack-test) to see how these should be structured.
+The backend folder should also contain a [CloudFormation template](https://aws.amazon.com/cloudformation/resources/templates/) named template.yml that describes your backend.

+Besides the above project structure, there are 3 prerequisites you need before running this template:

 -   A [CodeStar Connection](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) to the git provider where your project is hosted
 -   A domain for serving the frontend, as well as an [ACM](https://aws.amazon.com/certificate-manager/) SSL certificate for that domain
 -   A CloudFormation template hosted on [S3](https://aws.amazon.com/s3/) that will be used for building the initial backend.
 The [empty stack template](empty-stack.yml) in this repository is recommended

-## Setup
+Once these 3 things are dealt with, run the template either in the [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) console, or using the [AWS CLI](https://aws.amazon.com/cli/).
+The parameters required by the template are explained below.

 ## Template parameters